 Depending on the circumstances of the crash, you may be able to seek damages for your medical expenses, lost income, emotional pain and suffering, and other losses.

-At Wingate, Russotti, Shapiro & Halperin, LLP, we understand that accident victims are suddenly forced to deal with unwanted and long-lasting consequences.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we understand that accident victims are suddenly forced to deal with unwanted and long-lasting consequences.
 While it’s easy to blame the truck driver, a trucking company that fails to comply with safety regulations should be held accountable as well.
 You need the support of a knowledgeable NYC truck accident attorney who has experience fighting against these large companies.

 If your injuries are due to the negligent behavior of a trucking company, contact our office to discuss your legal options and get the support you need to protect your future.